 How can you help sick refugees receive medical transfer to Australia under Medevac?

 Prolonged time in offshore detention is continuing to take a significant toll on the physical and mental well-being of already sick refugees and people seeking asylum that are being held in Nauru and Papua New Guinea.

 Hundreds are still languishing in brutal detention facilities where 12 people have died already and where medical care is grossly inadequate.

-Access to medical care is a basic human right and we can’t turn our backs on those who need care the most.
+Access to medical care is a basic human right.
+Denying people this right is completely wrong and inhumane.

 Support the ASRC to continue fighting for the welfare and safety of people in offshore detention.